Essential Planning Guide

 The 360-degree views of Nanda Devi, Chaukhamba, and Dronagiri from a trek under 13,000ft is arguably the best value-to-altitude ratio in the Himalayas.

-→ See month-by-month season guide6-day route reaching 12,516ft.
+6-day route reaching 12,516ft.
 Covers 36km of varied terrain.

-→ See full itinerary with altitude profileRated Moderate.
+→ See full itinerary with altitude profileRated moderate.
 The trail is mostly well-paved stone paths through villages, transitioning into soft forest floor during the mid-section.
 The final 3km to the pass is a rocky ridge walk.
 In winter, this ridge becomes narrow and requires Microspikes for safety on hard-packed ice.

 → See difficulty breakdown and fitness guidePackages range from ₹8,500 – ₹15,500.
 Inclusions and hidden costs vary by operator tier.